 Get to know Walter Hinchman co-owner and CEO of Swolverine.
 His supplement brand supports the endurance athlete and active lifestyle.
-In this episode we talk about the personal and professional growth and challenges of starting and maintaining a new company.
-Walters story is truly inspiring for anyone that is on a path of entrepreneurship and starting a business.
-He has used failure as a motivator in his journey and feel this is the best way to learn and grow.
+In this episode we talk about how to achieve growth in your personal and professional life and challenges of starting and maintaining a new company.
+Walter’s story is truly inspiring for anyone that is on a path of entrepreneurship and starting a business.
+He has used failure as a motivator in his journey and feels this is the best way to learn and grow.
 Walter discusses how he uses time blocking to help balance work and life and optimize his time.

 “We believe we can optimize performance through transparency, clinically effective doses, and clinically proven ingredients with evidence-based outcomes.”
 Walter

 Get your supplements now at Swolverine and use code MindBodyBuild for 10% off